Architecture

 Platforms

-DisplayXR runs on three platforms from one codebase.
+DisplayXR runs on four platforms from one codebase.
 On Windows it drives LeiaSR displays through the D3D11/D3D12/Vulkan/OpenGL compositors; on macOS it ships the Metal, OpenGL, and MoltenVK paths against the simulation backend.

 On Android, the same OpenXR runtime drives integrated 3D tablets and handhelds — such as ZTE's Nubia Pad 2 and Red Magic Explorer 3D — through the native Vulkan compositor.
 The vendor display processor runs out-of-process as a service, so the runtime stays vendor-neutral and apps connect over IPC with a zero-copy buffer handoff.
 Rendering is orientation-aware — portrait and landscape share one worst-case atlas, with no stall on live rotation — and the same display-zone and see-through transparency model used on the desktop lets a weaved 3D object sit beside a flat 2D HUD or float over the live screen.